Big Long Ideas

 The Ad Machine

-Those of us who have been in the business for a while, are probably pretty good at making sure that every idea we take forward in a creative process fits the bill for a Big Long Idea.
-But I know that’s not necessarily the case for newer entrants to the world of advertising.
+Those of us who have been in the business for a while are probably pretty good at ensuring that every idea we take forward in a creative process fits the bill for a Big Long Idea.
+But I know that’s not necessarily the case for newer entrants to the advertising world.
 So how can creative newbies consistently come up with Big Long Ideas instead of Small, Short Ones?

-Some years ago, I began to think of each communication concept our agency created as an “Ad Machine.”
-In other words, to be a Big Long Idea, there had to be an underlying, easily repeatable structure – one where you could replace a few of the elements, yet keep the strength of the central concept alive and well.
+Some years ago, we began considering each communication concept our agency created as an “Ad Machine.”
+In other words, to be a Big Long Idea, there had to be an underlying, easily repeatable structure – one where you could replace a few of the elements yet keep the strength of the central concept alive and well.

 way too much metalWhat makes this campaign a Big Long Idea?
 A simple Ad Machine approach that says each new one-page ad idea (as one of the media formats in which the concept was executed) should show: